MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 #### 2.2 Add the `start:withServices:` method

-Add `MSACDistribute` to your `start:withServices:` method to start App Center Distribute service.
+Add `Distribute` to your `start:withServices:` method to start App Center Distribute service.

 Insert the following line to start the SDK in the project's **AppDelegate.m** class for Objective-C or **AppDelegate.swift** class for Swift in the `didFinishLaunchingWithOptions` method.